Boston Theater Marathon

 In 2009, thanks to our new association with the Boston Center for the Arts, the BTM expanded to include a weekend of full-length play readings.
 In addition to its charitable goals, the BTM matches playwrights with theatre companies, introduces patrons to the diversity of the Boston playwriting and theatre scene, and provides a showcase for the entire theatre community.
 In 2000, the BTM received a special Elliot Norton Award from the Boston Theatre Critics Association for “Enlivening Local Theatre.”

-Thanks to a generous gift of space from the Huntington Theatre Company, the BTM is held each spring at the Stanford Calderwood Pavilion at the BCA in Boston’s South End.
+Thanks to a generous gift of space from the Huntington Theatre Company and the Boston Center for the Arts, the BTM is held each spring at the Stanford Calderwood Pavilion at the BCA in Boston’s South End.
 Click here for directions.

 The heart of the BTM is the one-day festival.
 The plays begin at 12 noon and are performed continuously until 10 p.m.